Artur Avila

-Artur Avila Cordeiro de Melo (/pt-BR/; born 29 June 1979) is a Brazilian mathematician working primarily in the fields of dynamical systems and spectral theory.
+Artur Avila Cordeiro de Melo (/pt-BR/; born 29 June 1979) is a Brazilian and naturalized French mathematician working primarily in the fields of dynamical systems and spectral theory.
 He is one of the winners of the 2014 Fields Medal, being the first Latin American and lusophone to win such award.
 He has been a researcher at both the IMPA and the CNRS (working a half-year in each one).
 He has been a professor at the University of Zurich since September 2018.

 Biography

 At the age of 16, Avila won a gold medal at the 1995 International Mathematical Olympiad and received a scholarship for the Instituto Nacional de Matemática Pura e Aplicada (IMPA) to start an M.S. degree while still attending high school in Colégio de São Bento and Colégio Santo Agostinho in Rio de Janeiro.
 He completed his M.S. degree in 1997.
 Later he enrolled in the Federal University of Rio de Janeiro (UFRJ), earning his B.S in mathematics.

 At the age of 19, Avila began writing his doctoral thesis on the theory of dynamical systems.
 In 2001 he finished it and received his PhD from IMPA.
 That same year he moved abroad to France to do postdoctoral research.
 He works with one-dimensional dynamics and holomorphic functions.
 Since 2003 he has worked as a researcher for the Centre National de la Recherche Scientifique (CNRS) in France, later becoming a research director in 2008.
 His post-doctoral supervisor was Jean-Christophe Yoccoz.